apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/usage/startup.en.md

 1. Copy Etcd's client driver to folder `ext-lib/`.

+## Using Distributed Transaction

+Same with ShardingSphere-JDBC.
+please refer to [Distributed Transaction](/en/user-manual/shardingsphere-jdbc/special-api/transaction/) for more details.

 ## Using user-defined algorithm

 When developer need to use user-defined algorithm, should use the way below to configure algorithm, use sharding algorithm as example.